↓

 August 8 2019

 Having finished the Carp star party on August 2nd, we headed up to the inlaws cottage for the weekend.
-It’s kind of a small family compound, and there are usually three or four sets of “aunts and uncles” (i.e., Generation 2), a handful of cousins and spouses (i.e., Generation 3), and sundry grandkids (i.e.,… Read the rest
+It’s kind of a small family compound, and there are usually three or four sets of “aunts and uncles” (i.e., Generation 2), a handful of cousins and spouses (i.e., Generation 3), and sundry grandkids (i.e., Generation 4).
+It can get busy and 30+ is not an uncommon total number of people.
+This weekend was a smaller bunch, we only had 28.

 Picture of a telescope, stars, moon, and a log book to represent astronomy